smeee23/just_cause/docs/index.md

 ### Aave

 JustCause Pools generate interest through an integration with the [Aave lending protocol](https://docs.aave.com/hub/).
 Aave can be thought of as an automated system of liquidity pools.
-Users deposit tokens they want to lend out, which are amassed into a large lending pool.
+Users deposit tokens they want to lend out, which are amassed into reserve pools.
 Borrowers may then draw from these pools by taking out collateralized loans.
 In exchange for providing liquidity to the market lenders earn a passive rate of interest on their deposits.

+With lending protocols like Aave risk exists because the financial value behind the collateral and borrowed debt can fluctuate significantly due to the volatility of crypto markets.
+To mitigate this risk, Aave requires loans to be overcollateralized, meaning the collateral is always worth more than the debt being borrowed.
+To maintain solvency, positions nearing under collateralization are liquidated (collateral is sold to pay back the debt), protecting lenders and keeping all positions over 100% collateralized.

 The Aave Protocol has been audited, and has an ongoing bug bounty program.
 It secures tens of billions of dollars of value.
 The protocol is completely open source, allowing anyone to interact and build on top of it.
 Every possible step has been taken to minimize the risk as much as possible.
 However, no platform can be considered entirely risk free.
 Please see the Risks section for more details.